 Self-Awareness

-- Identify most of your own values and beliefs.
+• Identify most of your values and beliefs.

 Self-Regulation

-- Able to match your emotional state to the energetic field in some cases.
+• Able to match your emotional state to the energetic field sometimes.

 Systems Impact

-Recognize the impact of systems within systems (i.e. teams within a department), and is able to work to align those in a healthy way.
+• Recognize the impact of systems within systems (i.e. teams within a department) and can work to align those healthily.

 4 Guide

-- Understand your own values system and be aware that it is at choice about whether to live by them or not.
+• Understand your own values system and be aware that it is a choice about whether to live by them.

-- Regulate your emotions and energetic field in a conscious way in most situations.
+• Regulate your emotions and energetic field in a conscious way when appropriate.

-- Understand clearly the difference between your own intention and impact, and know when they differ.
+• Understand clearly the difference between your intention and impact, and know when they differ.

 5 Catalyst

-- Know yourself deeply and are aware of your emotional state at any given moment.
+• Know yourself deeply and your emotional state at any given moment.

 1 Beginner